 - The Brute: Has an enormous strength.

 - Dark-Skinned Blond: Has blonde hair and tan skin.

 - Disney Villain Death: He dies after falling off a cliff.

-- Filler Villain: An anime-only character that fight Marin in the middle of the Twelve Temple arc.
+- Filler Villain: An anime-only character that fights Marin in the middle of the Twelve Temples arc.

 - Good Scars, Evil Scars